A Dying World–an Inevitable End

 The Calatite Empire arose some thousand years ago, centered upon the mage-city of Atropis, City of Power, at the heart of the Dusk Sea.
 For centuries, Calatan kept people safe in the mage-cities under its aegis:

-– Angarrak, the fabled City of Stone in the rugged western mountains, with no ruling Blood but rather a council.
+- Angarrak, the fabled City of Stone in the rugged western mountains, with no ruling Blood but rather a council.
 Their folk are famously short, stout, and industrious (Angarran).

-– Echvar, the hidden City of Trees in the trackless eastern forests, with their circle of sorcerers of various powers.
+- Echvar, the hidden City of Trees in the trackless eastern forests, with their circle of sorcerers of various powers.
 Their folk are supposedly more bestial than human (Echveer).

 One by one, these mage-cities have succumbed to the oppressive march of Ruin, their noble blood dripping away through attrition and infighting.
 Even Atropis, the great flying city of impossible architecture, fell crashing into the sea.
 In time, only frost-choked Tar Vangr and heavily embattled Luether remain, maintaining their sovereignty through the environment and through technological supremacy respectively.
 It is only a matter of time before only one remains, and it will stand as the last light of civilization in a dying world.